 The impact of solar generation is becoming increasingly significant on the operation of the power system.
-Forecasting for solar farms has been in place since Q2 2017.
+Forecasting for market participating solar farms has been in place since Q2 2017.
 Standing data is provided to the Forecast Providers for each site and revised as updates are made.
-Further information on wind and solar forecasting is published in a separate document entitled 'Wind and Solar Forecasting Methodology for Scheduling and Dispatch' and in Business Process BP\SO\4.3\Wind Forecasting.
+The impact of solar micro generation is having a material impact on demand profiles and more generally on the scheduling and dispatch process.
+The forecasting and treatment of this embedded generation is in development.
+Further information on wind and solar forecasting is published in a separate document entitled 'Wind and Solar Forecasting Methodology for Scheduling and Dispatch' and in Business Process BP_SO_4.3_Wind Forecasting.

-3.4.3.
-CONSTRAINTS
+3.4.3 Constraints

-Constraints impose limits on the physical operation of units in order to maintain operational security requirements under normal and contingency (failure of an item of equipment, e.g. transmission line or unit) conditions.
+Constraints impose limits on the physical operation of units in order to maintain operational security requirements under normal and contingency (failure of an item of equipment, e.g., transmission line or unit) conditions.
 An illustration of some of the constraints on the Ireland and Northern Ireland power system is provided in Figure 5 below.
-There are also additional constraint categories which are related to maintaining security of supply, hydro management and the environment.
+There are also additional constraint categories which are related to maintaining security of supply, hydro management, and the environment.